nobledeed/Podcast_Collective/README.md

 ## Files for the first Podcast Collective tutorial

+- install Nette.
-- download folders and copy file contents as the turorial progresses
+- download zip file, extract, and copy file contents into your project directory as the turorial progresses.
-- your database coneection details will be unique to your set-up
+- your database connection details in local.neon will be unique to your set-up.
-- I hope you find the tutorial usefull.
+- I hope you find the tutorial useful.